oniongarlic/finland_addresses_2_postgis/README.md

 * https://www.opendata.fi/data/fi/dataset/postcodes

-Extract the archive downloaded from the above opendata.fi site and put the file Finland_addresses_2021-02-05.csv in the current directory and run the script.
+Extract the archive downloaded from the above opendata.fi site and put the file Finland_addresses_2021-05-17.csv in the current directory and run the script or optionally the path to the file as first argument to the scripts.

+Usage: fi-address-to-postgis.sh input.csv dbname

 Note: The above data contains errors, there are points that are outside their correct area.